iHanjra/module-three-study-guide/01-npm-for-react.md

 ## Exporting & Importing Multiple Variables

 - These import and export names do match, why is that?
+No because named variables have to match
 - Could we change them to not match?
+Yes

 ```js
 // messages.js